 Place a frying pan over a medium-high heat and add in the oil and heat it up for about a minute.
 Then add in the floured monkfish medallions, and fry for around 5 to 7 minutes until golden and crisp.

 Tip the medallions onto some paper towel and dab off the excess oil.

-Cut a soft roll in half, toast in a dry pan for a minute, and then put together the sandwich with some lettuce and tomato, if you wish, or just with the fish and sauce by itself.
+Cut a soft roll in half, and then put together the sandwich with whatever salad you wish (I went for just lettuce) or with coleslaw, or just with the fish and sauce alone.